 Generally, (a) no Option or SAR granted on or after April 14, 2004 may be exercised more than seven years after the date of grant, and (b) no shares of the Company's Class A Common Stock underlying any other Award under the Stock Plan may vest or become deliverable more than 10 years after the date of grant.
 Historically, Option and SAR Awards made prior to April 14, 2004 typically had 10-year terms.
 The Compensation Committee may in its discretion extend the expiration date of outstanding Awards (but not in excess of the seven-year or 10-year term, as the case may be, except in the case of the grantee's death before the expiration of the Award's term), subject to the terms of the Stock Plan.
-Awards may be transferred by a grantee only by will or by the laws of descent and distribution and generally may be exercised only by the grantee during his or her lifetime, provided that the Compensation Committee may provide in the ap plicable Award Agreement that Options not intended to be ISOs may be transferred without consideration to any member or members of the grantee's "immediate family." (as defined in the Stock Plan), a trust for the benefit of the grantee and/or members of his or her immediate family.
+Awards may be transferred by a grantee only by will or by the laws of descent and distribution and generally may be exercised only by the grantee during his or her lifetime, provided that the Compensation Committee may provide in the ap plicable Award Agreement that Options not intended to be ISOs may be transferred without consideration to any member or members of the grantee's "immediate family" (as defined in the Stock Plan), a trust for the benefit of the grantee and/or members of his or her immediate family, or a partnership or limited liability company whose only partners or stockholders are the grantee and/or members of his or her immediate family.